Program overview

 Graduates of the Master of Social Work program can pursue a variety of career paths in Canada, including:

-• Policy Analyst: Researches and develops policies that impact social services and community welfare.
+- Policy Analyst: Research and analyze social policies to advocate for improvements in social services and community welfare.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.